-- listen to what they say and not dismiss their account - handle the situation with sensitivity and a non-judgemental approach - offer ongoing support - record all conversations and all action taken - consider any referrals for external support, e.g. Youth Offending Service/Catch 22
+- listen to what they say and not dismiss their account; - handle the situation with sensitivity and a non-judgemental approach; - offer ongoing support; - record all conversations and all action taken; - consider any referrals for external support.

-When to inform the alleged perpetrator will be a decision that will be carefully considered.
+When to inform the alleged perpetrator of the allegation, will be a decision that will be carefully considered.
 Where a report is going to be made to children's social care and/or the police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator will be informed of the allegations.

-There are four likely scenarios we will need to consider when managing any reports of sexual violence and/or sexual harassment:
+Below are likely scenarios we will need to consider when managing any reports of sexual violence and/or sexual harassment:

-- a) Manage internally In some cases of sexual harassment (for example, one-off incidents), we may take the view that the students concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally using our own sanctions in line with policies and by providing pastoral intervention and support. - b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
+- a) Manage internally In some cases of sexual harassment (for example, one-off incidents), we may take the view that the pupils concerned are not in need of early help or statutory intervention and that it would be appropriate to handle the incident internally using our own sanctions in line with policies for behaviour, anti-bullying and online safety, and by providing pastoral intervention and support. - b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence.
-This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved - c) Referral to the police See Section 8 below - d) Referral to the police See Section 9 below
+This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved - c) Referral to the police.